SamirTalwar/Streams/README.md

     gradle build

 This will run all the tests and create a JAR in the `build/libs` directory.
+Please run this command and ensure it succeeds before pushing up to your public repository as it will make sure anyone downloading it can build it.

 To create an Eclipse project and classpath file, type: